David Marshall Williams: Prison years

 Williams designed and built four semi-automatic rifles while in prison.
 All four used the high-pressure gas within the breech as a cartridge was fired to operate their semi-automatic actions.
 The means used to accomplish this was a floating chamber containing the cartridge that channeled the gas at the front of the chamber to force the floating chamber backwards into the bolt with sufficient energy to operate the action.
 Rearward movement of the chamber was limited to a short stroke to impact the bolt face, in effect making the floating chamber a short-stroke gas piston.
 All four rifles are part of the permanent David Marshall Williams display in the North Carolina Museum of History.

 Commutation and parole

 His family started a campaign to commute his sentence, and they were joined by the sheriff to whom he had surrendered.
 The widow of the man he was convicted of killing was approached and agreed his sentence should be commuted if his work would help the country.
 The request for commutation was submitted to North Carolina Governor Angus McLean on November 22, 1927.

-On December 16, 1927, North Carolina Governor Angus McLean commuted the sentence from thirty years to “a minimum of ten and maximum of twenty years”.
+On December 16, 1927, North Carolina Governor Angus McLean commuted the sentence from thirty years to "a minimum of ten and maximum of twenty years".

-Records of the Office of Superintendent, NC State Prisons indicate Williams was "regularly discharged from the State's Prison by Expiration of Sentence" on September 29, 1929.
+Records of the Office of Superintendent, N.C.
+State Prisons indicate Williams was "regularly discharged from the State's Prison by Expiration of Sentence" on September 29, 1929.